Floor Refurbishment-Wood Dyes and Colouring Processes

 - Coloured oil will act as a primer and reduce the gluing effect if the floor is to be over-coated with lacquer.

-- Junckers Rustic Oils may be used either as a full treatment or over-coated with HP Commercial lacquer.
+- Junckers Rustic Floor Oils may be used either as a full treatment or over-coated with HT700 Floor Lacquer.

 - Oils tend to have a longer drying time than a primer or wood dye.

 The Effect of Sheen

 Many customers will prefer matt finishes on textured and coloured boards.
 Matt or gloss lacquers better lend themselves to smooth sanded boards.

 For a very consistent and permanent coloured finish some types of timber lend themselves well to vacuum staining.
 Here the colour of the wood itself is altered by using a chemical or staining process.
 This affects the board through the majority, if not all its thickness.
 So when the floor is sanded there is no need to re-apply the colour treatment.
 Examples form the Junckers Range include Black Oak and SylvaKet.